 However, deals do get done and there have been some whoppers in recent years.

-The biggest of the lot is Philippe Coutinho's £140m switch from Liverpool to Barcelona.
+The biggest of the lot is Philippe Coutinho's £140m switch from Liverpool to Barcelona in 2018.

-Liverpool invested the windfall wisely, bringing in Brazilian goalkeeper Alisson and Netherlands defender Virgil van Dijk.
+Liverpool invested the windfall wisely, bringing in Netherlands defender Virgil van Dijk from Southampton.

-Van Dijk cost Liverpool around £75m when they snatched him from Southampton on 1st January, 2018.
+Van Dijk cost Liverpool around £75m when they snatched him from St Mary's on 1st January, 2018.

-That had put him second on the list of most expensive January transfers, just ahead of Dusan Vlahovic who moved to Juventus from Sampdoria last January, but Chelsea's business in 2023 has changed the list.
+That had put him second on the list of most expensive January transfers, just ahead of Dusan Vlahovic who moved to Juventus from Sampdoria in January 2022, but Chelsea's business in 2023 has changed the list.

 The Blues shelled out a then club-record £106.8m to sign Enzo Fernandez from Benfica after being impressed by his performances for Argentina at the World Cup in Qatar.